-LR Requirements UK Corporate Governance Code LR 9.8.6 R (3) Requires statements by the directors on: Provisions 30 and 31 These replicate C.1.3 and C.2.2 of the 2016 Code. (a) the appropriateness of adopting the going concern basis of accounting (containing the information set out in provision C.1.3 of the UK Corporate Governance Code and (b) their assessment of the Provision 30 deals with the appropriateness of adopting the going concern.
-Provision 31 is an assessment of the prospects of the company. containing the information set out in provision C.2.2 of the UK Corporate Governance Code); prepared in accordance with the 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting' published by the Financial Reporting Council in September 2014.
+LR Requirements UK Corporate Governance Code LR 9.8.6 R (3)2 Provisions 30 and 31 Requires statements by the directors These replicate C.1.3 and C.2.2 of the 2016 Code. on: (a) the appropriateness of adopting Provision 30 deals with the the going concern basis of appropriateness of adopting the accounting (containing going concern. information set out in provision Provision 31 is an assessment of the C.1.3 of the UK Corporate prospects of the company.
+Governance Code3 and (b) their assessment the prospects of the company (containing the information set out in provision C.2.2 of the UK Corporate Governance Code); prepared in accordance with the 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting' published by the Financial Reporting Council in September 2014.

-These requirements apply specifically to UK incorporated companies but all Premium listed companies are also subject to the requirement to 'comply or explain' against the related Code Provisions.
+2 These requirements apply specifically to UK incorporated companies but all Premium listed companies are also subject to the requirement to 'comply or explain' against the related Code Provisions.

-These references are to the 2016 edition of the Code.
+3 These references are to the 2016 edition of the Code.